MimiDumpling/netlify-cms/website/content/docs/style-guide.md

 Refer to API objects without saying “object,” unless omitting “object” leads to an awkward construction.

+Do: The Pod has two containers.
+Don't: The pod has two containers.

+Do: The Deployment is responsible for ...
+Don't: The Deployment object is responsible for ...

+Do: A PodList is a list of Pods.
+Don't: A Pod List is a list of pods.

+Do: The two ContainerPorts ...
+Don't: The two ContainerPort objects ...

+Do: The two ContainerStateTerminated objects ...
+Don't: The two ContainerStateTerminateds ...

 ### Use angle brackets for placeholders

 Use angle brackets for placeholders.
 Tell the reader what a placeholder represents.